Last Updated on December 15, 2023 by

 It was not an easy path, but it was the only one that has ever worked for me.
 I heard a long time ago that nothing worth fighting for is ever easy.
 I find that so true.
 At ATMC I had to fight myself almost every day.
 I had to fight the thoughts and fears that had been stamped into my mind since I was a child.
 At ATMC I began to believe other things.
 As I write this it has been four months since I graduated from the ATMC program, which is the only program that I have ever graduated from.

-I have remained clean, and just recently celebrated 7 months abstinent from all illegal substances.
+I have remained clean, and just recently celebrated 7 months abstinence from all illegal substances.
 I had success with Seroquel withdrawal, discovered that life itself is an alternative to Prozac, and have remained successful in getting off Vistaril.
-I stand here today happy, confident, and drug free.
+I stand here today happy, confident, and drug-free.
 I am so grateful every day that my family and I found ATMC.
 I will never forget the people there that helped me fight for my life.